android-janet/game_of_life/README.md

 3. Open the Gemfile, and add 'source 'https://rubygems.org'' and 'gem 'rspec'.'
 4. Run bundle install
 5. The Gemfile.lock will generate, which includes a quick list of dependencies, their versions, and platforms.
+6. Check to make sure you have a generated spec_helper file.
+Otherwise, run 'rspec --init'.
+The spec_helper file will generate with the proper configuration to run rspec.

 Create a spec folder with a spec file for the file that is being tested.
 In this case, we will be testing game.rb using the spec/game_spec.rb file.
 Include a spec/spec_helper.rb file, which is essentially a configuration file for running your specs.
 Check to see if Rspec is properly installed by running 'rspec spec' in the command line.
 If you see something like '0 examples, 0 failures' and 'No examples found,' you are ready to get started testing the program.